-This turned out to be a fun excursion for me, and it was it was rewarding to share with the people living in the house in which my father was born over a hundred years ago.
+This turned out to be a fun excursion for me, and it was rewarding to share with the people living in the house in which my father was born over a hundred years ago.
 I also made some new (and helpful) contacts at the Santa Ana Historical Preservation Society.

 Kathy Bates-Lande says